20 Innovative Signage Ideas For Small Businesses

 The visuals you use can range from simple pie charts to beautiful photography, but they should always correspond to the sign, its message, and your brand.

 If you use something that doesn’t fit, your sign won’t work how you want it.

 #14 ‘IT’ Factor

 Much like balance, clearly explaining the ‘IT’ factor is difficult.

-More often than not, the ‘IT’ factor is what makes your potential customers stop, read the sign, get interested, and do exactly what you want them to do – enter your café, visit your website, and so on.
+More often than not, the ‘IT’ factor makes your potential customers stop, read the sign, get interested, and do exactly what you want them to do – enter your café, visit your website, and so on.

 Having an ‘IT’ factor for your sign is similar to having a selling point for your products.

 The purpose of your sign might not be apparent to your target audience immediately, but it should always be clear to you.